 For example, to help us assess applications, we use online databases to identify reviewers from around the world with the most relevant expertise for each application.
 We ask them to comment on the suitability of the applicants' expertise, feasibility, the potential impact for those affected.

-The final decisions about which projects to fund are made by our Trustees on the basis of the advice from the GRAM.
+The two boards, Biomedical SAB and Quality of Life SAB, are responsible for the assessment and rating of applications for research funding and making recommendations to our board of Trustees.
 They seek to ensure that all money is spent on the best research, with the highest potential for breakthroughs, at an appropriate cost.

 Peer review is the only way to ensure the very best research is selected for funding and that it is not duplicated by research elsewhere.
 Our supporters can be confident that the money they raise in good faith is spent in the most effective way, with the best chance of success to improve diagnosis and treatments of brain tumours.